 - Vessel names, flags, types and tonnages; and

-- Signed agreement between agency and new principal.
+- Signed agreement between agent and new principal.

-Agents are responsible for keeping track of their crewmembers with U.S. visas obtained under the CVP.
-The moment a crewmember resigns, the agent must email email@example.com with the applicant’s name, passport number, and date of birth.
-The agent no longer needs to present the crewmember’s passport to the Embassy for visa cancellation.
-If a crewmember has joined another crewing company, the agent should provide the following information to firstname.lastname@example.org in order to determine whether or not the C1/D visa needs to be cancelled and reissued: name of crewmember’s new principal; crewmember’s former position; crewmember’s new position; date terminated with your company; and date signed on with new company.
+Agencies are responsible for keeping track of their crewmembers with U.S. visas obtained under the CVP.
+The moment a crewmember resigns or joins another agency, the agent must email firstname.lastname@example.org or Consurabaya@state.gov with the applicant’s name, passport number, and date of birth.
+The agent no longer needs to present the crewmember’s passport for visa cancellation.

 No CVP member or broker/agent supplying sailor candidates to the CVP member may charge prospective sailors any fee or cost, whether directly or indirectly, beyond the cost of a required medical exam, passport, and seaman’s book.
 All other fees or costs charged to sailors are strictly prohibited, including but not limited to administrative fees, guarantee deposits, expediting fees, or any other charges above and beyond those specifically permitted by the Maritime Labor Convention of 2006.
 Should CVP find that a member has imposed a forbidden fee or presented a candidate sailor from a broker/sub-agent who has done so, said member shall be immediately and permanently expelled from the program.

-Every agent’s participation in the CVP is conditional.
-The Embassy will monitor every agent’s performance and reserve the right to limit, suspend or terminate participation in the CVP.
-If a crewing agent does not abide by CVP guidelines, the consular officer will suspend that agent.
-After the suspension period, we will interview the suspended agent to determine whether or not the agency qualifies for the CVP.
-If we determine that the agent is no longer qualified for the CVP, the agent will be terminated from the CVP.
-The agent may re-apply for the CVP after a five year termination period only if new principal officers have been put in place.
+Every agency’s participation in the CVP is conditional.
+The CVP will monitor every agent’s performance and reserves the right to limit, suspend, or terminate participation in the CVP.
+If an agent’s activities lead to a period of suspension, an interview at the end of that period will determine whether or not the agent qualifies for the CVP.
+If the decision is made to terminate, the agent may re-apply for the CVP after a five-year period only if new principal officers have been put in place.

 Government Visa Program (GVP)

-The Government Visa Program (GVP), or Drop Box, is a special program for travelers applying for U.S. diplomatic and official visas.
+The Government Visa Program (GVP) is a special program for travelers applying for U.S. diplomatic and official visas.
 A and G visas allow travel for a purpose deemed by the U.S. as solely reserved for a central government (A) or travel on behalf of a U.S.-recognized international organization (G).
 Most eligible Indonesian applicants receive visas valid for multiple entries.
-Central government or international organization travelers may also hold a visitor (B) visa, however, if the traveler’s intention is to carry out official government or international organization duties, he or she must enter the U.S. with an A or G visa.
+Central government or international organization travelers may also hold a visitor (B) visa, however, if the traveler’s intention is to carry out official government or international organization duties, he or she must enter the United States with an A or G visa.
 Officials from foreign missions may be eligible for A and G visas if they meet these same requirements.

 A and G visa applicants must demonstrate that they qualify for a U.S. visa according to the U.S. Immigration and Nationality Act (INA).
 The purpose of travel governs visa classification under U.S. law.
 Holding a diplomatic or official passport does not automatically qualify the bearer for an A or G visa.
-If the applicant does not clearly qualify for an A or G visa, he or she will be informed of the requirement to appear at the U.S. Embassy for a biometric collection, interview, and payment of visa fees.
 There is no all-inclusive list of qualifications, but applicants may be found eligible if a U.S. Consular Officer determines that:

-- The traveler is a central government official (not a provincial or local official, or official from a state-owned enterprise, or a university official) OR
+- The traveler is a central government official (not a provincial or local official, or official from a state-owned enterprise, or a university official).

-- The traveler will engage in bona fide central government or international organization duties; and
+- The traveler will engage in bona fide central government or international organization duties.

 - The traveler is not subject to exclusion.